 By far the best, and most economical way, to get to the Overland Track is to drive your own car.

-There’s two options: Park at Cradle Mountain Visitors Centre, then book a bus back from Lake St Claire on the last day of the hike, or park at Lake St Claire and book a bus to Cradle Mountain on the first day of your hike.
+There’s two options: Park at Cradle Mountain Visitor Centre, then book a bus back from Lake St Clair on the last day of the hike, or park at Lake St Clair and book a bus to Cradle Mountain on the first day of your hike.

 Parking is free at both ends, so you only have to worry about the price of the bus.

-If we had to recommend one option, we’d say park your car at Lake St Claire and book an early bus to Cradle Mountain on the first day of your hike.
-That way you can finish the track whenever you want and aren’t stressed about having to time your last day with whenever you told the bus company.
+If we had to recommend one option, we’d say park your car at Lake St Clair and book an early bus to Cradle Mountain on the first day of your hike.
+That way you can finish the Overland Track whenever you want and aren’t stressed about having to time your last day with whenever you told the bus company.

 If you’re planning on going elsewhere in the state, check out our 2 weeks in Tasmania road trip itinerary.

-If you’re lucky enough to have access to two vehicles, park one at each end and do shuttle runs.
+If you’re lucky enough to have access to two vehicles, park one at each end of the Overland Track and do shuttle runs.